xdeama/personal-site-hugo/hugo/content/en/includes/experience-text.md

-I have led various software projects to success from various perspectives: as a leading manager, conceptual architect, implementing developer, and in operations.
+I have led software projects to success from various perspectives: as a leading manager, conceptual architect, implementing developer, and in operations.

 Through these diverse roles, I bring not only technical expertise but also strategic vision